FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Play with a friend=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 This creates a unique URL that you can send to someone and play.

-Invite a friend to play with you=The alt text (what you see when you hover the mouse over) of the "Play with a friend" button on the "Play" page (http://lichess.org).
+Invite a friend to play with you=The title text (what you see when you hover the mouse over) of the "Play with a friend" button on the "Play" page (http://lichess.org).

 Play with the machine=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 Translate "machine" as "[chess] engine" if it sounds better in your language, omitting the word "chess".

-Challenge the artificial intelligence=The alt text (what you see when you hover the mouse over) of "Play with the machine".
+Challenge the artificial intelligence=The title text (what you see when you hover the mouse over) of "Play with the machine".

 To invite someone to play, give this URL=This appears after you have created a game for a friend (through the "Play with a friend" menu).
 Feel free to translate "URL" as "address", or whatever is most familiar in your language.